Alberto del Canto: Romances

 Alberto del Canto was distinguished for his adventurous demeanor and his manliness, he is besieged by women.
 By the sayings of Pablo de Góngora it is said that Del Canto had an affair with Dona Juana Porcallo, Diego de Montemayor's third wife.
-Upon learning of this in the year 1581, he kneels her to death with his own sword, vowing not to trim his beard and hair until he killed Del Canto.
+Upon learning of this in 1581, he kneels her to death with his own sword, vowing not to trim his beard and hair until he killed Del Canto.
 Although some say that at that time the man had the full right to do so to wash off an injury, the truth is that Diego de Montemayor had to flee to the mines of San Gregorio Cerralvo, and then he had to appoint himself, again, as mayor from Saltillo to Alberto Del Canto.

 Diego de Montemayor, who had already gone from the Nueva Vizcaya side to that of Carvajal, and Alberto del Cato fought several times.
 There are accounts of events in the Pesquería river, León, the San Gregorio mines and the Trinidad mines.
 As for Don Luis Carvajal, governor of the New Kingdom of León, peace between these two captains suited him, and for Del Canto to change sides, he made them make peace by marrying Estevanía, daughter of Juana Porcallo and Diego de Montemayor at the end of 1587.